NLnetLabs/routinator/doc/manual/source/manual-page.rst

       and thus is a copy of all the data referenced via the trust anchors.

+      If omitted, defaults to :file:`$HOME/.rpki-cache/repository`.

-.. option:: -t dir, --tal-dir=dir
+.. option:: --no-rir-tals

-      Specifies the directory containing the trust anchor locators (TALs) to use.
+      If present, Routinator will not use the bundled trust anchor locators (TALs) of the five Regional Internet Registries (RIRs).

       Trust anchor locators are the starting points for collecting and validating RPKI data.
-See `TRUST ANCHOR LOCATORS`_ for more information on what should be present in this directory.
+Each of the five RIRs provides a TAL that adds resources from their area.
+For normal production installations, these are the only TALs that should be used.

+      Using this option as well as the :option:`--tal` and :option:`--extra-tals-dir` options you can change which TALs Routinator should use.

+.. option:: --tal=name

+      Use the bundled TAL with the given name in addition to any other TAL.

+      Each RIR TAL is available through this option as well as TALs for a few select test environments.
+If you use this option with the name *list*, Routinator will print a list of all available bundled TALS and exit.

+      The option can be given more than once.

+.. option:: --extra-tals-dir=dir

+      Specifies a directory containing additional trust anchor locators (TALs) to use.
+Routinator will use all files in this directory with an extension of *.tal* as TALs.
+These files need to be in the format described by :rfc:`8630`.

+      Note that Routinator will use all TALs provided.
+That means that if a TAL in this directory is one of the bundled TALs, then these resources will be validated twice.

 .. option:: -x file, --exceptions=file